salesforcecli/plugin-data/README.md

   When using --bulk, the command waits 3 minutes by default for the query to complete.
 Use the --wait parameter to specify a different number of minutes to wait, or set --wait to 0 to immediately return control to the terminal.
-If you set --wait to 0, or you use the --async flag, or the command simply times out, the command displays an ID.
+If you set --wait to 0, or the command simply times out, the command displays an ID.
 Pass this ID to the the "data query resume" command using the --bulk-query-id flag to get the results; pass the ID to the "data resume" command to get the job status.